Your pet wants you to read our newsletter. (Then give them a treat.)

 The trend of wearing matching outfits with your dog has been going strong for a while and I don’t anticipate that slowing down anytime soon (particularly as we head into the holidays).
 I also think that the trend of throwing gotcha/birthday parties for your dog is here to stay as well.

-Sadly, the pet care industry is not known for its diversity — with more than 90% of veterinarians being white according to one survey.
+Sadly, the pet care industry is not known for its diversity.
 In addition to your dedication to supporting BIPOC-led brands, what has your experience been running a Black-owned business in this space?

 When I started researching the field before I started Sir Dogwood in 2016, it was a bit of a shock to see the lack of diversity in the pet industry.
 Even aside from the veterinary world, I didn’t see one BIPOC pet blogger or BIPOC-owned business at the time.
 So I saw that was a major opportunity for me to help bridge that gap, particularly since recent data backs up what I sort of anecdotally knew at the time, which was that BIPOC pet parents are the most rapidly growing segment of pet owners.

 I would say that with the exception of a few racist outliers, my experience as a Black business owner has been quite positive.
 And, of course, even in a few short years the landscape has changed so much, and I’ve been privileged to meet other BIPOC-owned brands, pet parents, and doggie bloggers in the community, which has been an amazing experience.
-I’m also proud to say that Sir Dogwood supports nonprofit organizations like One Tail at a Time, which among other worthy goals, is working toward diversifying the veterinary field, as well as CARE, whose mission is to bring diverse voices to the pet welfare industry while advocating for inclusive paths to pet adoption.
+I’m also proud to say that Sir Dogwood supports nonprofit organizations, such as One Tail at a Time, which is working toward diversifying the veterinary field, as well as CARE, which has a mission to bring diverse voices to the pet welfare industry while advocating for inclusive paths to pet adoption.

 Rachel Davies is a writer who has written for numerous publications including Vox, Wall Street Journal, and Architectural Digest and the parent of a beautiful Cocker Spaniel mix named Thea.